-Consent before students are required to participate in any survey, analysis, or evaluation that reveals information, whether personally identifiable or not, concerning the student's or any family member's:

-- [a] Political affiliations or beliefs; - [b] Mental or psychological problems; - [c] Sexual behavior, orientation or attitudes; - [d] Illegal, anti-social, self-incriminating, or demeaning behavior; - [e] Critical appraisals of others with whom the student or family have close family relationships; - [f] Legally recognized privileged relationships, such as with lawyers, doctors, or ministers; - [g] Religious practices, affiliations, or beliefs; or - [h] Income, other than as required by law to determine program eligibility.
+Consent before students are required to participate in any survey, analysis, or evaluation that reveals information, whether personally identifiable or not, concerning the student's or any family member's: [a] political affiliations or beliefs; [b] mental or psychological problems; [c] sexual behavior, orientation, or attitudes [d] illegal, anti-social, self-incriminating, or demeaning behavior; [e] critical appraisals of others with whom the student or family have close family relationships; [f] legally recognized privileged relationships, such as with lawyers, doctors, or ministers; [g] religious practices, affiliations, or beliefs; or [h] income, other than as required by law to determine program eligibility.
 Receive notice and an opportunity to opt a student out of activities involving collection, disclosure, or use of personal information obtained from students regarding any of the protected information areas.

-Inspect, upon request and before administration or use of:

-- [a] Protected information surveys designed to be administered to students; and - [b] Instructional material used as part of the educational curriculum.
+Inspect, upon request and before administration or use of: [a] protected information surveys designed to be administered to students; and [b] instructional material used as part of the educational curriculum.

-Davis School District has policies in place to protect student privacy as required by both State and Federal law.
-South Clearfield Elementary will directly notify you of the specific or approximate dates of activities which involve the collection or use of protected information, and provide an opportunity to opt your student out of participating in such activities.
+Davis School District has policies in place to protect student privacy as required by both State and Federal law. [name of your school] will directly notify you of the specific or approximate dates of activities which involve the collection or use of protected information and provide an opportunity to opt your student out of participating in such activities.

-Parents who believe their rights have been violated may contact the school=s administration or file a complaint with:
+Parents who believe their rights have been violated may contact the school's administration or file a complaint with:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
-20202-5920 1-800-872-5327

-Informal inquires may be sent to FPCO via the following email address: PPRA@ED.Gov.
+Student Privacy Policy Office (SPPO) U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+20202-5920 (202) 260-3887 Informal inquiries may be sent to FPCO via the following email address: PPRA@ED.Gov